 Using vessel pressence data as a proxy for port activity, this project applied spatial clustering and spatial regression methods to explore relationshps between port activity and the four explanatory variables identified in Table 1.
-Since multicollinearity was found among the some of the explanatory variables, transport polyline density was the only explanatory variable used in the final spatial regression model.
+Since multicollinearity was found among the some of the explanatory variables, transport polyline density was the only explanatory variable used in the final regression model.

 Table 1: Variables and Geographic Unit Used in the exploratory analysis